16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth….” Romans 1:16

 I already had a long day of witnessing, and my plan was to rest and go out first thing Sunday morning, but, after an hour, a desire to go to the streets returned, along with my strength.
 So I headed to the bus stop around the corner, but as I was leaving, I noticed a large Catholic church across the street, with a life-size statue of Mary.
 A few people were touching it and bowing before it in awe.
 I was able to catch a few of them (including a lady with an overtly satanic goat horn necklace), with a smile and a brilliant Catholic tract that has a drawing of Mary on the cover, looking solemn but with open arms.
 Inside the tract, scripture resolves, with extreme prejudice, any controversy about who is and isn’t worthy of our adoration and prayers.

-I then caught the bus to the old seaport area, which was full of sun baked tourists, and I began to hit it as hard as I could, speaking to individuals and couples, and walking through crowds with my tract in the air and the gospel on my tongue.
+I then caught a bus to the old seaport area, which was full of sun baked tourists, and I began to hit it as hard as I could, speaking to individuals and couples, and walking through crowds with my tract in the air and the gospel on my tongue.

 I talked to a group of Hindus, and after explaining that: we ALL need to have our sins removed (because they are many); our good deeds aren’t enough; and that the only God who paid for the sins of mankind was Jesus…a few of them took a tract (I also make the point, when necessary, that Jesus isn’t a white man’s God.
 He is brown, from the near east, and Christianity originated there, not in the USA.
 It can help at times).
 I then ran into a Bethel-ized hippie-surfer type (and his scantily clad lady friend) who said that he was a Christian and loved Jesus, but was offended that I was preaching about the blood.
 He angrily, and semi-drunkenly stated that I should only talk about His love.
 I explained that the blood IS love, and that without the blood there is no remission of sin (Heb.
 9:22).
 He didn’t even remotely comprehend what I was saying and told me he had been a believer for 37 years and knew more than me (he looked to be about 25 years old…alcohol).
 I moved on to witness at a small beach and along the perimeter of several waterfront restaurants.

 I met a young Swiss couple who were strong believers and were encouraged by what I was doing in the midst of all that revelry.
 We had a nice talk.
 I also ran into several groups of intoxicated couples who said that they were Christians but didn’t want to hear about it while they were partying.
 I also ran into a jovial Christian man who said that he knew Jesus was coming, but wasn’t quite ready to go; along with a few of the typical American “Christians” who rudely tell me that they are already saved, so please – get the heck away from us!
 Again, that is fairly standard, and I let it roll off my back.
-However, I will note that I much prefer talking to atheists, homosexuals, crackheads and even biker-gang types, then to lukewarm “Christians.”
+However, I will note that I much prefer talking to atheists, homosexuals, crackheads and even gangster types smoking blunts, then to lukewarm “Christians.”

 I ended up catching several lines of people preparing to board boats for sunset cruises.
 I walked the lines, gently speaking the gospel, and had a few people take tracts.
 I also was the recipient of several F bombs, but really, I ran into far fewer of those than I anticipated in such a crazy town.

 I then came across a grizzled old man, scorched-red by decades in the sun, who said that God hated him and didn’t answer his prayers.
 He was tired of working and was tired of life.
 I explained to him that we can’t use God whenever we want something and then party the rest of the time.
 He then told me a story about how two pastors told him that they, and by implication, God, had given up on him.
-I was of course, furious.
+I was of course, furious by this outrageous lie.
 I informed him that they were not true ministers of Jesus Christ, and that Jesus had not given up on him and never would.
 I then explained how sin entered the world, and with sin came satan’s reign (John 16:11), therefore, this world will always be difficult.
 But, if we believe the gospel (which I explained) with our hearts, no matter how much we struggle and fail in this life, we have the next one, and that one is without sin, without tears and without pain.
 He listened…and then I prayed for him and kept moving.

 I continued to run into groups of true European, born-again Christians, joking with some that since there are so few in Europe, they must all be in the keys this weekend.
 One lady from Scotland told me how a Christian man from her town was on the Titanic.
-He gave his seat on a rescue boat to another man, and that man (an unbeliever) got saved years later and started the church she and her husband attend today.
+He gave his seat on a rescue boat to another man, and that man got saved years later and started the church she and her husband attend today.
 Talk about bearing fruit even unto death!

 I came across a group of three scraggily young men, one of whom took a tract.
 He opened it as if he was going to read it, then dropped it on the sidewalk where he and one of his friends trampled on it over and over again.
 I noticed that they were in a deep state of intoxication…so I backed off until they were finished.
 I then grabbed the tract, which didn’t look any flatter than it had been before they stomped on it, put back in my stack, and headed on up Duval Street.